PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 }
 ```

-This constraint also doesn't support any other encoding than the squared distance approach.

 #### Marginal Costs

-Minimizing the marginal costs is technically not a constraint that a solution has to satisfy, but just the optimization goal.
-Because we have to write it as QUBO, it is similar to a constraint and can be treated as such when configuring the solver.

-Directly encoding the cost into the energy cost requires huge scaling factors, which in return leads to a bad spectral gap.
-Therefore, most strategies that we implemented work by estimating the total marginal cost and encoding the squared distance to that estimation.
-The caveat here is that the QUBO is technically only equivalent to the unit commitment problem if the estimation is "good enough" or the scaling factors are big enough.
-Luckily, even solutions of imprecise QUBO models allow us to get closer to the true value of the minimal marginal cost.
-By iteratively improving our estimation, we can get close enough to the true value that our QUBO is equivalent to the unit commitment problem.
-This allows us to get around the issue of the direct encoding, which have a bad spectral gap due to requiring huge scaling factors.
+The standard method of encoding the objective function of an optimization problem into a QUBO is to formulate a QUBO which, evaluated for any state, is equal to the objective function.
+This direct encoding runs into a problem once we add additional constraints.
+Because a QUBO is by definition unconstrained, the lagrange multipliers of the constraints have to be large enough
+that it is never beneficial to violate a constraint in order to minimize the objective function.
+This makes the QUBO hard to solve because fulfilling the constraint overshadows the optimization
+of the objective function.

+Therefore, this service implements the direct encoding, but also a second approach to describe the minimization of the marginal costs as a QUBO.
+The basic idea is that instead of encoding the objective
+function, we encode the squared distance of the objective function to an estimation.
+The caveat is that the QUBO is technically only equivalent to the unit commitment problem if the estimation is close enough to the actual mininum.
+However, a solution of such a QUBO still gives us information how much the kirchhoff constraint had to be violated to get close enough to the estimation which lets us improve it.

-Using an estimation based approach also has other benefits.
-First, the quadratic growth of the squared distance ensures that the constraint will always outscale any linear factors.
-This prevents the marginal costs to be irrelevant when used in conjuction with a small scaling factor.
-The other benefit is that good estimations lead to well conditioned problems since it means that both the kirchhoff constraint and the marginal costs can be optimally solved by the same solution which is not the case for the direct encoding.
-This allows us to choose scaling factors that are relatively similar without the optimization of the marginal costs superceding the optimization of the kirchhoff constraint.
-The following table describes various strategies to encode the marginal cost into a QUBO.
+The approach based on the estimation of the costs also has other benefits.
+First, the quadratic growth of the squared distance ensures that the constraint will always outscale the impact of the lagrange multipliers.
+The other benefit is that good estimations lead to well conditioned problems because the kirchhoff constraint and the marginal costs can be optimally solved by the same solution.
+This allows us to choose lagrange multipliers with similar orders of magnitude without the optimization of the marginal costs superceding the optimization of the kirchhoff constraint.

+The following table describes various strategies to encode the marginal cost into a QUBO using the key `strategy`.

 |    configuration value              |                 strategy description
 | ----------------------------------- | ------------------------------------------------------------------
 | marginal_as_penalty                 | direct translation from cost to energy as first order interactions
-| global_cost_square                  | squared distance of total cost to a fixed estimation
+| global_cost_square                  | squared distance of total cost to an estimation
 | global_cost_square_with_slack       | squared distance of total cost to an estimation with slack variables
-| local_marginal_estimation_distance  | squared distance of total cost at each bus to estimations

-Each strategy supports the keys `scale_factor` and `offset_estimation_factor` whose values are floats.
-The former simply scales the QUBO encoding of the marginal cost by a linear factor while the latter introduces an offset into the marginal cost values of the generators based on their relative power output.
-It does so by using a reference value and the `offset_estimation_factor` to calculate the total offset of a solution that satisfies the kirchhoff constraint.
-Using the kirchhoff constraint, that offset can be distributed across all generators.
-By using the kirchhoff constraint, we can prove that this change in marginal costs doesn't alter the optimal solution of the unit commitment problem.
+TODO: ensure lower bound??
+TODO: option to add estimation out of the offset

+##### Configuring the estimation

+TODO: check how the reference value is calculated

+The parameter for configuring the estimation is `offset_estimation_factor`.
+When constructing the QUBO for the marginal costs, the marginal costs of each generator
+are offset by the product of that factor and the cost of the most efficient generator.
+Such an offset doesn't change the solution of the unit commitment problem because all feasible solution are offset by the same value.

+The estimation used to encode the marginal cost assumes that the cost of the optimal solutin is zero with respect to the offset marginal costs.
-The reference value used by the `offset_estimation_factor` is the simplest lower bound you can give for the cost of the optimal solution That value is calculated by committing the most efficient generators regardless of their associated bus up to the total load of the problem.
-This solution matches only the total power necessary, but no solution can be more efficient than the solution using the most efficient generators.
+Thus the estimated value for some `offset_estimation_factor` is the product of it, the marginal cost of the most efficient generator and the total load of the network.

-A factor of `0.0` introduces no offset of the marginal costs.
-The factor `1.0` introduces a total offset equal to the reference value.
-This means that any solution to the unit commitment problem that satisfies the kirchhoff constraint has a lower marginal cost equal to the reference value with regards to the offset marginal costs.

-In order to reduce differences in magnitudes of different interactions, we have slightly changed how the distance to the estimation is encoded.
-Instead of adding a parameter that is used to formulate a QUBO that describes the squared distance to that value, we instead assume that the marginal costs of the optimal solution are always zero.
-We adjust the effective estimation of the marginal costs by using various offsets.
-The goal is to find an offset of the marginal costs, such that the optimal solution has neglibile distance to zero with regards to the offset marginal costs.
-The difference to just encoding the squared distance to some value in the same manner that we do it for the kirchhoff constraint, is that it leads to huge values on the diagonal of the corresponding hamiltonian matrix.
-Our approach allows us to transform first-order interactions into second-order interactions, using the kirchhoff constraint to guarantee that the combined problem have the same solutions.

-The option `global_cost_square_with_slack` has three more options on top of the `offset_estimation_factor`.
-The idea is to introduce slack variables that act like generators, that are irrelevant to the kirchhoff constraint, but, if active, contribute some fixed value to the marginal cost.
-Thus it can be used to slightly adjust the estimation during the optimization run.
+The strategy `global_cost_square_with_slack` has three more options on top of the `offset_estimation_factor`.
+It adds slack variables that act like generators that reduce marginal costs, but produce
+no power.
+This changes the estimation from a constant value to that constant plus the number represented by the slack variables.
+k

 The following table describes the parameters that are used to describe these slack variables.

 |  keyword                  |  description
 | ------------------------  | ------------------------------------------------------
-|  formulation              | a string describing how the marginal costs are encoded.
-The value is one of the configuration values above for the strategy
-|  offset_estimation_factor | a float which offsets marginal costs.
-Higher values lead to lower total marginal costs with regards to the offset
 |  slack_type               | a string that specifies by which rule the slack weights are generated.
-|  slack_scale              | additional linear scaling value for the slack variable weights
-|  slack_size               | number of slack variables to be generated according to the slack_type rule
+|  slack_size               | an integer that determines the number of slack variables
+|  slack_scale              | a float the scales all slack variable weights

 The only supported value for `slack_type` is `binary_power`, which configures weights of slack variables as ascending powers of two.
 In conjuction with `slack_size`, which specifies how many slack variables are created, the slack in marginal costs can be set up as as any fixed length binary number.
-The `slack_scale` works similar to `scale_factor`, being a float that scales all slack weights, allowing either bigger or smaller than integer step size.
+The `slack_scale` works similar to `scale_factor` scaling the weights of the slack variables.

-In total, the JSON-object for configuring the QUBO looks like this.
-The following JSON-object can be used as a template, using the above tables to swap out the appropiate values.
+In total, an exmaple of a JSON-object for configuring the QUBO looks like this.

 ```
 {
     "ising_interface": {
+        "generator_representation": "singleton",
+        "line_representation": "cutpowersoftwo",

-        "formulation": "option of the transmission line representation", "kirchhoff": {
+        "kirchhoff": {
             "scale_factor": 1.0
         },
         "marginal_cost": {
-            "formulation": "name of the theoretical model",
+            "strategy": "global_cost_square_with_slack",
             "scale_factor": 0.3,
             "offset_estimation_factor": 1.0
             "slack_type": "binary_power",